 Allah says in Sura Ghafir, “And your Lord said: Invoke Me (believe in Me alone and ask Me anything) I will respond to your (invocation).
 Verily, those who scorn My worship (i.e., they do not believe in My Oneness or ask Me), they will surely enter hell in humiliation”(Quran 40:60).

-Intrinsic Islamic traditions that facilitate marriage preparation and education and consequently positive marital outcomes include prayer, Dhikr, the requirement of a Wali (guardian) for women who have not been married, the obligation to study the religious practices, the use of arbitration and importance of Nasiha or advice giving.
+Intrinsic Islamic traditions that facilitate marriage preparation and education and consequently positive marital outcomes include prayer, Dhikr, the requirement of a Wali (guardian) for women who have not been married, the obligation to study the religious practices, the use of arbitration, and the importance of Nasiha or advice-giving.

 Marriage preparation, according to Islamic tradition, includes the study of the religious practices and traditions so that the believer has knowledge of Islam in its various facets including marital life.

-Study of Allah, the articles of faith, prayer and other matters of Fiqh (Islamic jurisprudence) are primary.
-Then other obligatory acts of worship and guidelines for business transactions, family life, community affairs, Dawa (inviting to Islam) with Muslims and non-Muslims and Arabic language should be next.
+Study of Allah, the articles of faith, prayer, and other matters of Fiqh (Islamic jurisprudence) is primary.
+Then other obligatory acts of worship and guidelines for business transactions, family life, community affairs, Dawa (inviting to Islam) with Muslims and non-Muslims, and Arabic language should be next.

 The Key to the Garden (Al Haddad, 1990) outlines the areas of Islam that Muslims must be taught first.
 This outline lists conditions of marriage among the first things a Muslim should know after the five pillars and behaviors that lead to major sin.